XI

 accomplishments.
 The more participants apply Mind Matters’ concepts to their personal lives, the more

-reflect on, and apply what they have learned.
+review, reflect on, remind, and apply what they have learned.

 The Participant Journal includes: